 Sunday, November 01, 2009

-31.10.09 :: An Education :: engaging
+31.10.09 :: an education :: engaging

 This is one of those films where I wished I hadn't seen/read/heard so many trailers, interviews and reviews.
 While the buzz around this film is one of the main reasons I went to see it, there was a sense of waiting for the bits you knew were coming which slightly spoiled my enjoyment of Nick Hornby's excellent adaptation of Lynn Barber's memoir.